Volunteer Projects & Continuing Education

 One major project of the KCMGA is the maintenance of Harry’s Garden, located at the entrance to Coonskin Park.

-Bring rakes, shovels, pruning tools and drinking water.
+Bring rakes, shovels, pruning tools and drinking water (starting time is 9AM).

 Call Mima Chapman, 304-344-3230, Elaine Lee, 304-837-3643, or Randy Rader, 304-766-2448 if you need more information.